CrossGL/crosstl/README.md

 ### The Universal Shader Language

-In the ever-evolving world of graphics programming, **CrossGL** emerges as a solution to, bridging the gap between diverse graphics APIs.
+In the ever-evolving world of graphics programming, **CrossGL** emerges as a solution to bridge the gap between diverse graphics APIs.

 #### 🚀 Write Once, Run Everywhere